County of Santa Barbara

 COUNTY HEALTH DEPARTMENT, FIRE DEPARTMENT

-Consider recommendations regarding donations of pharmaceutical replenishments and safety net
+Consider recommendations regarding donations of pharmaceutical replenishments and safety

-a) Approve, ratify, and authorize the County Health Director and Fire Chief to accept and receive
+a) Approve, ratify, and authorize the County Health Director and Fire Chief to accept and

-replenishment and other safety net support in the combined total amount of $525,691.07 provided
+pharmaceutical inventory replenishment and other safety net support in the combined total

-to the County Health Department and the Fire Department during the 2024 calendar year;
+amount of $525,691.07 provided to the County Health Department and the Fire Department

-b) Approve Budget Revision Request No. 0010399 recognizing the value of the donations in the
+b) Approve Budget Revision Request No. 0010399 recognizing the value of the donations in

-Department; and,
+Fire Department; and,

-c) Determine that the recommended actions are not a Project within the meaning of the California
+c) Determine that the recommended actions are not a Project within the meaning of the

-Environmental Quality Act (CEQA), pursuant to Section 15378(b)(5) of the CEQA Guidelines,
+California Environmental Quality Act (CEQA), pursuant to Section 15378(b)(5) of the

-because the actions are organizational or administrative activities of governments that will not result
+CEQA Guidelines, because the actions are organizational or administrative activities of

 BOARD OF SUPERVISORS